Here’s some background information about Salmonella.

-Facts: Salmonellosis, the infection caused by the bacteria Salmonella, is one of the most frequently reported food borne illnesses in the United States.
+Salmonellosis, the infection caused by the bacteria Salmonella, is one of the most frequently reported foodborne illnesses in the United States.

 Prono: sal•mo•nel•la.
 The first “L” is pronounced, unlike the silent “L” in salmon, the fish.

-Salmonella live in the intestinal tracts of animals, birds, and people.
+Salmonella lives in the intestinal tracts of animals, including birds, and people.

-People become infected by eating foods contaminated with animal feces.
+People usually become infected by eating foods contaminated with animal feces.

 Foods contaminated with Salmonella are often of animal origin, such as beef, poultry, milk or eggs, but any food may become contaminated.

-Salmonella includes over 2,300 serotypes (species) of bacteria.
-Salmonella serotypes typhimurium and enteritidis are the most common in the United States and account for half of all human infections.
+The Salmonella family includes more than 2,500 serotypes of bacteria.
+Salmonella Typhimurium and Salmonella Enteritidis are the most common in the United States and account for half of all human infections.

 S. typhimurium is most commonly found in food of an animal origin.